 - The full 1851 Census of Thurning is available in as fiche set C71 from the Cambridgeshire and Huntingdonshire FHS.

 - An index of the 1851 Census of Thurning as part of the Hundred of Navisford and Polebrook has been published on microfiche by the Northamptonshire Family History Society.

-- A surname index of the 1881 Census of the Oundle Registration District of Northamptonshire, in which Thurning w as enumerated (RG11/1584, Folios 51a - 55a), and which took place on 3rd April 1881, is available as fiche C1 from the Huntingdonshire FHS.
+- A surname index of the 1881 Census of the Oundle Registration District of Northamptonshire, in which Thurning w as enumerated (RG11/1584, Folios 51a - 55a), and which took place on 3rd April 1881, is available as fiche C1 from the Cambridgeshire and Huntingdonshire FHS.

-- A full transcription of the 1891 Census of the Huntingdonshire (Miscellaneous Parishes) Registration District in which Thurning was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-16) from the Huntingdonshire FHS.
+- A full transcription of the 1891 Census of the Huntingdonshire (Miscellaneous Parishes) Registration District in which Thurning was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-16) from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St James consists of a chancel, north chapel - formerly the vestry, north vestry - formerly a chapel at the end of the aisle, nave, north aisle, south aisle, west turret and south porch.
 The walls are of coursed rubble with stone dressings, and the roofs are covered with lead.